-We launched in May 2019, supported by £30,000 of funding from the Department for Education to produce a series of resources (all housed on this website) on behalf of the UK early years sector, including a national MITEY conference, which we held in central London in September.
+We launched this website in May 2019, having secured £30,000 of funding from the Department for Education to produce a series of resources (all hosted here) on behalf of the UK early years sector.
+This included a national MITEY conference, which we held in central London in September 2019.

 Steering group members

 David Wright, Owner of Paintpots Nurseries Southampton; Founder of Southampton Men in Early Years and of the Families First charity; and former Chair of the DfE GDTFG.

 Dr Jo Warin, Reader in Gender and Social Relationships in Education at the University of Lancaster Department of Educational Research, and Principal Investigator on the GenderEYE study.

 Professor Averil Macdonald OBE, Emeritus Professor of Science Engagement at the University of Reading, former Regional Director of the HE STEM Programme and former Director and creator of resources for the WISE Campaign.

 Shaddai Tembo, Postgraduate Researcher at the University of the West of Scotland, Trustee for Early Education, Writer at Critical Early Years and former Director of the Bristol Men in Early Years Network.

 Marcus James, Early Years Consultant, former Chair of London Early Years Foundation Men in Childcare, former Nursery Manager of five nurseries, with a passion for action research.

 Nicole Ponsford, CEO and Co-Founder of the The Gender Equality Collective.
 Nic is an educational and technology thought leader, Harvard author (TechnoTeaching), award-winning teacher, TES columnist and EdTech50 Judge.